open5e/open5e/source/monsters/tome-of-beasts/E/empty-cloak.rst

-**Guards.** Created by the shadow fey as unobtrusive guardians, empty cloaks are often paired with animated armor such as a monolith footman, and made to look like a display piece.
+**Guards.** Created by the shadow fey as unobtrusive guardians, empty cloaks are often paired with animated armor such as a :ref:`tob:monolith-footman`, and made to look like a display piece.

 **Shadow Servants.** Shadow fey nobles sometimes wear an empty cloak as their own clothing; they use it to cover a hasty